1ambda/scala/reactive-programming/week5/README.md

 - Messages are the only way to interact with actors
 - Explicit messaging allow explicit treatment of reliability
 - The order in which messages are processed is mostly undefined
+- Actors are run by a dispatcher (potentially shared) which can also run `Futuer`s

+- Prefer immutable data structures, since they can be shared
+- Prefer `context.become` for different states, with data local to the behavior
+- A reactive application is non-blocking & event-driven top to bottom
+- Do not refer to actor stats from code running asynchronously